 All doctoral candidates are defined as either full-time or part-time students.
 Doctoral candidates may not change their study mode by themselves, but it can be changed by application if necessary.

-Doctoral candidate applying a full-time status need to have a funding allocated to doctoral studies (e.g. project funding, personal grant or funding from employer).
-Typical full-time students are those who work at the department either with personal grant or receive funding from research project or those who work at a research institute or an enterprise.
-Those working outside Aalto University who wish to be full-time students must provide a document of the employers' approval for full-time doctoral studies (80 % of their working hours are dedicated to doctoral studies).
+Full-time doctoral students plan their studies with the aim of completing a doctoral degree within four years of the admission to the doctoral programme.
+The studies can include a licentiate degree with a target completion time of two years, and this time is included in the four-year target period of a doctoral degree.
+Full-time doctoral students need to have funding allocated to doctoral studies (e.g. project funding, personal grant or funding from employer).
+Those working outside Aalto University who wish to be full-time doctoral students must provide a document of the employers' approval for full-time doctoral studies (80 % of their working hours can be dedicated to doctoral studies).

 Applicants of part-time doctoral studies should discuss:

-The doctoral candidate will define in his/her application for doctoral studies in which language he/she will pursue his/her degree (language of degree).
-The possible languages are Finnish, Swedish (not in the School of Business) or English.
-If the doctoral candidate wants to write his/her doctoral dissertation (the compiling part of a compilation dissertation or a monograph) or his/her licentiate thesis in Finnish or Swedish, the language of degree of the doctoral candidate will be Finnish or Swedish.
+The applicant will define in his/her application in which language he/she will pursue his/her degree (language of degree).
+The possible languages are Finnish, Swedish or English.
+If the doctoral candidate wants to write his/her doctoral dissertation (the compiling part of a compilation dissertation or a monograph) in Finnish or in Swedish, the language of degree of the doctoral candidate will be Finnish or Swedish.
+If the doctoral dissertation is written in English, doctoral candidate can choose English as a language of degree.
 The language of degree is approved by the doctoral programme committee.

-The language of degree can on reasonable grounds be changed later on, if e.g. the language of the doctoral dissertation or licentiate thesis changes.
-A freely formulated, signed application with reasons for why the language of degree should be changed, shall be submitted to the doctoral programme of the doctoral candidate's own school together with the degree certificate application.
+The language of degree can on reasonable grounds be changed later on, if e.g. the language of the doctoral dissertation changes.
+A freely formulated application with reasons for why the language of degree should be changed shall be submitted to the doctoral programme at the latest together with the degree certificate application.

 A doctoral candidate whose language of degree is Finnish or Swedish will get the degree certificate in Finnish or Swedish along with a translation in English.
 If the doctoral candidate writes his/her thesis in Finnish or Swedish, the language of the degree will always be Finnish or Swedish despite the earlier choice of language.